-- Embedded videos can be lazy loaded and the iframe replaced with a preview image using WP Rocket, WP YouTube Lyte, or use light YouTube embeds.
+- Embedded videos lazy load and replace the iframe with a preview image using WP Rocket, WP YouTube Lyte, or use this detailed light YouTube embeds guide.

 - Add browser cache to Facebook Pixel can be done using WP Rocket’s add-on.

 - Social sharing plugins need to update ‘like counts’ (at least many of them do).
-This simply requires finding lightweight social sharing plugins and testing.
+I recommend the Grow By Mediavine plugin which is a lightweight alternative.

 - Unused JetPack modules should be disabled (find these in debug settings).